philipmw/eth-staking-on-aws/README.md

 The only choice is whether to self-host it on the same instance as the Consensus, or whether to spin up a separate EC2 instance.

+If you plan to run a Consensus Client, there is little reason to run Validator on a separate instance.
-For now, I am trying self-hosting it on the same instance as Consensus.
+I prefer to host both clients on the same instance.
 Frugality is the first reason, but the unintuitive second reason is system reliability.
 Since I am using EC2 spot market, having a separate instance increases my risk of having an outage.
 Having just one spot instance makes me a smaller target for EC2 spot's reaper.